-Product name: DNCA INVEST - CREDIT CONVICTION Legal entity identifier: 213800NCEC4B51SSDB48

-Environmental and/or social characteristics

-Does this financial product have a sustainable investment objective?
-It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of \\\\% of sustainable investments in economic activities that qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the in economic activities that EU Taxonomy do not qualify as with an environmental objective in environmentally economic activities that do not sustainable under the EU qualify as environmentally Taxonomy sustainable under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: \\\\% establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Product name: DNCA INVEST - FLEX INFLATION Sustainable Legal entity identifier: 2138001C6BMW0FN5G931 investment means an investment in an economic activity Environmental and/or social characteristics that contributes to an environmental or social objective, Does this financial product have a sustainable investment objective? provided that the investment does not Yes No × significantly harm any environmental It will make a minimum of It promotes Environmental/Social (E/S) or social objective characteristics and while it does not have as sustainable investments with an and that the investee its objective a sustainable investment, it will environmental objective: % companies follow have a minimum proportion of % of good governance sustainable investments practices. in economic activities that qualify as environmentally with an environmental objective in The EU Taxonomy sustainable under the EU is a classification economic activities that qualify as Taxonomy system laid down in environmentally sustainable under the Regulation (EU) in economic activities that EU Taxonomy 2020/852, do not qualify as establishing a list of with an environmental objective in environmentally environmentally economic activities that do not sustainable sustainable under the EU economic activities. qualify as environmentally Taxonomy That Regulation does sustainable under the EU Taxonomy not include a list of socially sustainable with a social objective economic activities.
+Sustainable investments with an It will make a minimum of It promotes E/S characteristics, but will not × environmental make any sustainable investments sustainable investments with a objective might be social objective: % aligned with the Taxonomy or not.